FIRST YEAR / UNDERGRADUATE SCHOLARSHIP

 ADELAIDE HILLS COUNCIL

-Preference will be given to students who intend to work in areas that are relevant to the Council’s community.
+Preference will be given to students who intend to work in areas that are relevant to the Council’s community, primary production or high value diversity.
 This may include agricultural science, viticulture, horticulture, conservation and biodiversity as well as other STEM disciplines.

-The Adelaide Hills Council will also consider providing work experience placements for the successful scholar.
-It is expected that the successful candidate will participate in the Council’s Youth Advisory Committee for the duration of the year.
+The council will also consider providing work experience placements for the successful scholar and it is expected he or she will participate in the Council’s Youth Advisory Committee for the duration of the year.

-Students should address each of the selection criteria and seek comments about their achievements, character and leadership potential from a teacher or a school referee such as the Principal, Assistant Principal or Co-ordinator and/or a person of good standing in their local community to complete the application.
+Apart from addressing each of the selection criteria, applicants must seek comments about their achievements, character and leadership potential from a teacher or a school referee (such as the Principal, Assistant Principal or Co-ordinator) and/or a person of good standing in their local community.

-Disclosure of any other awards or scholarships held by the student is required.
+Any other awards or scholarships held by the student must be disclosed.

-- Students are Adelaide Hills Council residents, or have their home base in the Council area, and are Australian citizens or a holder of a permanent resident visa.
-They are likely to spend a significant part of their career in South Australia or are likely to provide a benefit to the State.
+- intending to spend a significant part of their career in South Australia, or be likely to provide a benefit to the State

-- Students are high achievers, with an excellent academic record.
+- a high achiever, with an excellent undergraduate academic record

-- Students are of good character with preference given to students that have shown aptitude and potential to be a future community contributor or leader.
-Demonstrated previous community involvement will be well regarded.
+Preference will be given to students who have shown aptitude and potential to be a future community contributor or leader and previous community involvement will be well regarded.

 Advice will be sent to relevant secondary schools to prompt the nomination process each year.